ericashimomoto/parameter-efficient-tvg/README.md

 # parameter-efficient-tvg
-About Code for the paper "Towards Parameter-Efficient Integration of Pre-Trained Language Models In Temporal Video Grounding"
+Code for the paper "Towards Parameter-Efficient Integration of Pre-Trained Language Models In Temporal Video Grounding", to be released July 9th, 2023 (along with ACL2023).